isabella232/web-dev-external-docs/documentation/Landing Pages/digital-content-hub.md

 > Digital Content Hub landing pages can be easily created with our one-click build.

 ## Intro
 Landing pages are actually web content articles with a series of embedded web content articles.
-This allows us to easily create and launched a new landing page without much work.
-However there are a few manual steps necessary.
+This allows us to create and launch a new landing page without much work.
+However, there are a few necessary manual steps.

 ## Creating a New Landing Page
-1. Navigate to the landing page admin page [http://www.liferay.com/resources/admin](http://www.liferay.com/resources/admin)
+1. Navigate to the landing page admin page [http://www.liferay.com/resources/admin](http://www.liferay.com/resources/admin).

 <div class="screenshot-block">
 	<img src="digital-content-hub-create.png" />
-	2. Click the template "Digital Info Hub" - This will automatically generate a new landing page
+	2. Click the template "Digital Info Hub".
+This will automatically generate a new landing page.
 </div>

 3.&nbsp;You will be redirected to that new landing page where you can begin configuring and editing content on it.

 ## Configuring Your Newly Created Landing Page
-1. Copy the current URL and save it for step 5
+1. Copy the current URL and save it for step five.

 <div class="screenshot-block">
 	<img src="digital-content-hub-edit.png" />
-	2. Scroll to the bottom and click "Edit Landing Page"
+	2. Scroll to the bottom and click "Edit Landing Page".
 </div>

-3. Update title to reflect desired friendly URL (i.e. desired friendly URL: `/your-new-landing-page`, title: Your New Landing Page)
+3. Update title to reflect desired friendly URL (e.g. Desired friendly URL: `/your-new-landing-page`, Title: Your New Landing Page).
-4. Save changes by clicking "Publish"
+4. Save changes by clicking "Publish".
-5. Navigate to the URL from step 1
+5. Navigate to the URL from step one.
-6. Scroll to the bottom and click "Update URL"
+6. Scroll to the bottom and click "Update URL".
-7. The URL for your landing page should now be www.liferay.com/resources/your-new-landing-page
+7. The URL for your landing page should now be www.liferay.com/resources/your-new-landing-page.

 ## Updating Articles
-1. For each embedded article click on the "Edit" link on the left below the article
+1. For each embedded article, click on the "Edit" link on the left below the article.
-2. Prepend the existing title with the landing page title (i.e. "DCH Banner - /resources" > "Your New Landing Page DCH Banner - /resources")
+2. Prepend the existing title with the landing page title (e.g. "DCH Banner - /resources" > "Your New Landing Page DCH Banner - /resources").
-3. Save changes by clicking "Publish"
+3. Save changes by clicking "Publish".

 ## Editing Rules for Content Authors
 Basic HTML knowledge is necessary to make formatting changes to articles.